LUSHDigital/lush-codejam/Placement/Placement 2019/README.md

 [Joshua Mugglestone](https://github.com/Jo3115)

 Working over a two-week sprint, a lot of success was achieved which can be viewed below.
-Download the file and inside the folder you can find a read-me file which will explain how to build and run the respective project.
+(Download the desired project and inside the folder you can find a read-me file which will explain how to build and run the project.)

 [Week 1](https://drive.google.com/open?id=1dQNzwaRR77C3sq9QHjX4I9eoX9Qgxe9k)